HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 ### Basic Implementation for the Digoxin + Cyclosporine Knowledge Artifact

 Figure 13 depicts how a PDDI CDS implementer would translate a minimal information model narrative to a semi-structured knowledge artifact.
 The Basic Implementation uses a single CDS service call and response with the `order-sign` hook.
 The decision tree results in three warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
-After processing the CDS Hooks `order-sign` request, the CDS service MUST return CDS Hooks Cards that MAY include actions with associated FHIR resources.
+After processing the CDS Hooks `order-sign` request, the CDS service SHOULD return CDS Hooks Cards that MAY include actions with associated FHIR resources.
 Figure 14 builds on Figure 13 by depicting a Card display example within the order entry workflow.
 The decision points, `order-sign` request, and Card(s) response are discussed further in the sections below.

 <figure class="figure">